Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 horizontal and vertical reference lines to the jittered plot (`geom_jitter()` adds a small amount of random variation to the location of each point).
-We also choose to use `scale_color_gradientn()` to create a rainbow-colored gradient scale.
+We also choose to use `scale_color_gradientn()` to create a rainbow-colored gradient scale, which indicates the number of tropes for a given fight song.

 ``` r
 ggplot(fight_songs, mapping = aes(x = sec_duration, y = bpm)) +